AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 punishment, by a good God, must be medicinal.[^238]

-In arguing that *aionios* as applied to punishment does not mean endless, he says that the sin that is not forgiven in this aeon or the aeon to come, would be in some one of the aeons following.
-His argument that age (undoubtedly aion in the origi- nal, of which, unfortunately, we have only the Latin translation) is limited, is quite complete in
+In arguing that *aionios* as applied to punishment does not mean endless, he says that the sin that is not forgiven in this *aeon* or the *aeon* to come, would be in some one of the *aeons* following.
+His argument that age (undoubtedly *aion* in the original, of which, unfortunately, we have only the Latin translation) is limited, is quite complete in *De Principiis*.
+This world is an age (*saeculum, aion*) and a conclusion of many ages (*seculorum*).
+He concludes his argument by referring to the time when, beyond ages," that period will come, viz., when all things are no longer in an age, but when God is all in all.[^239]

-\"De Principiis.\" This world is an age (*saeculum, aion*) and a conclusion of many ages (*seculorum*).
-He concludes his argument by referring to the time when, beyond ages,\" that period will come, viz., when all things are no longer in an age, but when God is all in all.[^239]
+He quotes the Scripture phrase "Forever and ever and beyond" (*in saeculum et in saeculum et adhuc*, forever and further), and insists that evil, being a negation, cannot be eternal.[^240]

-He quotes the Scripture phrase "Forever and ever and beyond\" (*in saeculum et in saeculum et adhuc*, forever and further), and insists that evil, being a negation, cannot be eternal.[^240]
+Dr. **Bigg** sums up Origen\'s views: "Slowly yet certainly the blessed change must come, the purifying fire must eat up the dross and leave the pure gold....
+One by one we shall enter into rest, never to stray again.

-Dr. Bigg sums up Origen\'s views: "Slowly yet certainly the blessed change must come, the purifying fire must eat up the dross and leave the pure gold. \* \* \* One by one we shall enter into rest, never to stray again.
 Then when death, the last enemy, is destroyed, when the tale of his children is complete, Christ will 'drink wine in the kingdom of his Father.'
 This is the end, when 'all shall be one, as Christ and the Father are one,' when 'God shall be all in all.'"